Skip to contents

 Value

 A SpatRaster or tibble object with the nearest environmental distance between presences and projection data.
-So far only the Domain algorithm (based on the Gower distance; Carpenter et al., 1993) has been implemented.
+So far the Domain algorithm (based on the Gower distance; Carpenter et al., 1993), Euclidean distance, and Mahalanobis distance have been implemented.
+For Euclidean and Mahalanobis distances, the result is a similarity value ranging from 0 to 1, where values close to 1 represent high similarity (low distance) and values close to 0 represent low similarity (high distance).

 References